hikeventures/hikeventures.github.io/_posts/best/2016-10-30-best-day-packs.markdown

 The Arc'teryx ARRO 22 comes with WaterTight® zipper, a hydration pocket, a Kangaroo pocket and two external pockets.

 <a href="http://amzn.to/2hC1baB" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>

+---

+I hope this blog post was helpful to find the best hiking daypack for your next outdoor adventure.